-ErateSync is a digital records management system that aligns with FCC E-rate Documentation Retention Guidelines.
+ErateSync is a digital records management system that aligns with FCC E-rate and Emergency Connectivity Fund (ECF) Documentation Retention Guidelines.
 Knowing that online documentation is more than uploads and downloads, ErateSync was designed to assist entities with the annual storage, organization, and management of all E-rate files – proposals, bid evaluations, contracts, invoicing, and more.

 The Federal Communications Commission (FCC) requires that program participants retain all documents necessary to demonstrate compliance with the statute and Commission rules regarding the application for, receipt, and delivery of services receiving schools and libraries discounts.